ZuluSCSI/ZuluSCSI.com/ZuluSCSI-Manual.md

 ZuluSCSI can be configured in more detail via an optional text file named zuluscsi.ini.
 The [example file](https://github.com/ZuluSCSI/ZuluSCSI-firmware/blob/main/zuluscsi.ini) shows how to configure ZuluSCSI via the `zuluscsi.ini` file.

-At initialization, ZuluSCSI logs details and configured files to `zululog.txt`
+At initialization, ZuluSCSI logs details and detected image files to `zululog.txt`

 ### <a id="firmware-update"></a> Updating firmware

 Copy the new firmware file named `zuluSCSIxxx.bin` (where xxx is the version) to the root directory of an SD card, then apply power to the ZuluSCSI.
 The ZuluSCSI will self update.
-For approximately two seconds, the LED will flash rapidly.
+For approximately one second, the LED will flash rapidly.

 When the update is complete, ZuluSCSI will delete the firmware file from the SD card.
 It will automatically reboot, using the new firmware.